shuyushang/online-order-backend/README.md

 * Provided both authentication and authorization via Spring security to protect the application from malicious attacks.
 * Deployed the application to Amazon Web Service.

+## About the Frontend
+The frontend of the OnlineOrder application, merged into its backend here, has been compiled together as a docker image and deployed to the Amazon Web Services (AWS).
+Please check out the [online-order-front](https://github.com/shuyushang/online-order-frontend.git) for more details!

 ## Online Demo
 [Start Ordering Now!](http://ec2-52-15-175-252.us-east-2.compute.amazonaws.com)